+Pro tip: Don’t panic.
 If you smell gas in your home, it’s important to react quickly, calmly and decisively.
 A gas leak in your home may not necessarily be an emergency, and your reaction could prevent it from becoming one.
-Here’s how to react when smell gas.
+In this article, we will tell you how to react if you smell gas and how to manage the issue.

 Not only is natural gas highly flammable, it can also be damaging to our bodies when inhaled in excess.
 Knowing how to react when you smell gas could save your life!
 The natural gas that powers our homes is actually odourless.
 The smell comes from a harmless chemical called mercaptan.
 And while it is (quite deliberately) not the most pleasant smell in the world, that unpleasant aroma could save your life.